apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JARM.md

 ---
 {% include variables.html %}

-# JWT Secured Authorization Response (JARM) - OpenID Connect Authentication
+# JWT Secured Authorization Response Mode (JARM) - OpenID Connect Authentication

 JWT Secured Authorization Response (JARM) allows for a number of strategies that allow a new JWT-based mode to encode authorization responses back to the client.
 This mechanism enhances